sjc17/100-days-of-code/log.md

 **Thoughts**: I really need to separate my work area from my play area, as I got very distracted today and didn't get as much done.
 Java and Javascript treat Objects a little more differently than I thought, so I will have to do some research tomorrow.

 **Link(s) to work**:

+### Day 10: March 22, 2018

+**Today's Progress**: Completed all the algorithm challenges now.
+Now building the JavaScript calculator.

+**Thoughts**: This project has required significantly more planning than the websites that I've made previously.
+Most of my time will be spent on making a flowchart on paper tomorrow.

+**Link(s) to work**: https://codepen.io/sjcUofA/pen/EEXmxO